eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 ![Alt Text](/assets/blog/mn-bab/ResNet6-A_n_subproblems_ratio_branching.png){: .blogpost-img40}

 {: .blogpost-wrap}
-<span>**Effectiveness of Cost Adjusted Branching**: We investigate the effect of Cost Adjusted Branching on mean verification time with ACS.
+<span>**Effectiveness of Cost Adjusted Branching**: Finally, we investigate the effect of Cost Adjusted Branching on mean verification time with ACS.
 Using Cost Adjusted Branching further reduces the verification time by 50%.
 It is particularly effective in combination with the ACS scores and multi-neuron constraints, where bounding costs vary more significantly.</span>
 ![Alt Text](/assets/blog/mn-bab/ResNet6-A_cab_runtime_comparison_p4c_acs.png){: .blogpost-img40}